 - Request removal – Submit a legal request for YouTube to remove the matched video from the site.
 You have two options when choosing this action:

 - Scheduled: Send a seven-day notice – Send the channel a notice to remove the video.
 After seven days, if they haven't removed the video, it will be taken down and they may receive a copyright strike.

 - Standard: Request removal now – Your removal request will be submitted directly to YouTube.
 After removal, the uploading channel may receive a copyright strike.

-No worries – that's totally fine.
+No problem – that's fine.
 You can archive a match to remove it from your Matches tab.
 We'll only send each match once, so you won't see those videos again.

-There are a few reasons why a video might not be surfaced in your Copyright Matches tab.
-First, the tool is meant to surface full or nearly full matches to your videos.
+The Copyright Match Tool is meant to find full or nearly full matches to your videos.
 If someone used a short snippet of your video, it may not be surfaced.
-Second, the system currently requires a minimum of 25 views before a re-upload is eligible to be reported as a match.
 If you know of a re-upload of one of your videos that you'd like removed, you can always report it via the copyright webform.

 There are a few reasons why we might not scan for matches to one of your uploads: